What is an SBA Business Plan?

 Should I write a Traditional or Lean Business Plan?

-If you’re applying for a loan, you should include a traditional business plan.
-The SBA and SBA lenders prefer companies with an in-depth plan for success.
+If you’re applying for an SBA loan, you should include a traditional business plan.
+The SBA and SBA lenders prefer companies with an in-depth strategy for success.

 Lean business plans are usually for startups, whereas traditional business plans are for any company.
 You might only need a lean plan if you’re applying for an SBA microloan, specifically for startups.